buffeinstein/PageRank-Explanation-And-Implementation/README.md

 INFO:root:rank=8 pagerank=1.4367e-01 url=www.lawfareblog.com/cyberlaw-podcast-mistrusting-google
 INFO:root:rank=9 pagerank=1.4240e-01 url=www.lawfareblog.com/lawfare-podcast-bonus-edition-gordon-sondland-vs-committee-no-bull
 ```
-Notice that the urls in this list look much more like articles than the urls in the previous list.
+These sites look much more like articles than in the previous list!

 When Google calculates their `P` matrix for the web,
 they use a similar (but much more complicated) process to modify the `P` matrix in order to reduce spam results.